Reader Elizabeth wants to know how to pitch a literary agent at a conference. Read on:

 In most cases, I will request a writing sample — 10 pages and a query, our standard submission request on the ABLit website — after a pitch.
 Because I need to see the writing.
 Sometimes, I know that a project is just not for me.
 A high fantasy that focuses on world-building, is inspired by Tolkien, and that deals with the origins of golf, for example, won’t really be up my alley.
 I would politely decline to see more during the pitch.
 But in most cases, I will give the writer what they’re hoping to get: the request for more.
 That’s the first reason I dislike pitches: most writers are just focused on the request and don’t know that they’ll likely get one.

 The second reason I dislike pitches?
 The bundle of nerves on the other side of the table.
-Writers freak out, thinking that their two minute pitch will make or break their career, or they act like robots who have memorized a query and are now regurgitating it.
+Writers freak out, thinking that their two minute pitch session will make or break their career, or they act like robots who have memorized a query and are now regurgitating it.
 A lot of writers read from actual cue cards, their hands shaking, their eyes glued to the page and never rising to meet mine.
 They’re so focused on the pitch that they’ll get completely frazzled if I ask a question or interrupt them for clarification.
 It’s a very one-sided conversation.

 So if you do get an agent or editor in front of you, relax.
 Impossible, I know.
 But once you relax, you can actually talk to the other person.
 Tell them about your book.
 Ask a question.
 Talk as well as listen.
 There’s nothing I appreciate more than a writer who is prepared yet flexible, professional yet casual.
 Someone who’ll talk to me as another person who loves books, not as someone desperately trying to get my approval.